 To me, expectation muddles things.
 I’d rather Jack come home some weeknight and announce that we’re going to Uchiko (hint hint) than watch him stress about what to plan for my birthday.

-So a low key birthday it was… with Jack, my dad, myself, and the cauliflower…
+So a low key birthday it was… with Jack, my dad, myself, and the roasted cauliflower…

 - 2-3 cups cauliflower florets